-Gathering and problematizing instances of eco-ontological (ontological-relational) rethinking of the human and the world, expressed by significant voices in contemporary thought, in various respects isomorphic, such as those of posthumanism and Michel Serres, my inquiry begins by identifying silence (of human speech) as the catalyst for the recognition/(re)aestheticization of the human body in its sensory-aesthetic-cognitive-relational-hybrid dimensionality, and of the world in its agency (including artistic agency).
+Gathering and problematizing instances of ontological-relational rethinking of the human and the world, generally expressed by significant assonant voices in contemporary thought, such as those of posthumanism (Marchesini, Braidotti, Haraway, Sorgner, etc.) and Michel Serres, my inquiry begins by identifying silence (of human speech) as the catalyst for the recognition/re-aestheticization of the human body in its aesthetic, cognitive, relational, and hybrid dimensionality, and of the world in its agency (including artistic).

-According to this perspective, my research, therefore, comes to recognize art itself as a relation/catalyst of relations, that is, as a (re)activation of positive relations of the human with and for a world increasingly revealing itself hypercomplex ("more-than-human"), in the continuity of nature and culture.
-More specifically, then, my inquiry seeks to highlight the "more-than-human" scope of art, that is, the fact that the work of art is not an object, but a process of relations of the more-than-human ("fusion" of the implications of the human and the non-human) agents, as well as a dynamism transformative of the world and propositional of better values to act with and for it; and thus the fact that artistic practices are with and for the more-than-human world and not about it, and are responsible actions (ready, when necessary, to take collective action).
-So much so that the human being, within this artistic cooperation with non-human actors, turns out to be a co-agent and naturally a co-owner.
+According to this perspective, my research, therefore, comes to recognize art itself as a relation/catalyst of relations, that is, as a (re)activation of positive relations of the human with and for a world increasingly revealing itself hypercomplex (more-than-human), in the continuity of nature and culture.
+More specifically, then, my inquiry seeks to highlight the more-than-human scope of art, that is, the fact that the work of art is not an object, but a process of relations of the more-than-human ("fusion" of the human and the non-human agents), as well as a dynamism transformative of the world and a dynamism propositional of better values to act with and for it; and thus the fact that artistic practices are with and for the more-than-human world and not about it, and are responsible actions (ready, when necessary, to take collective action).
+To mention just a few "posthumanist" voices, for example, Edith Doove (2021) invites us to see artists and curators as birds.
+Alberto Micali and Niccolò Pasqualini (2021) speak of an artistic process from an expression of the human, an external representation and projection of the inner contents of the human mind, and a demiurgic manipulation of a passive and inert non-human matter, transmutes, becoming the enactive and emotional repository of the layering, contamination and joining of multiple otherness in relation to each other.
+Justyna Stępień (2022) devotes an entire volume to posthuman and nonhuman entanglements in art... and so on...

-Orsola Rignani, Ph.D., assistant professor, Department of Humanities, Social Sciences and Cultural Industries, University of Parma, Parma, Italy.
+Orsola Rignani, Ph.D., Assistant Professor, Department of Humanities, Social Sciences and Cultural Industries, University of Parma, Parma, Italy.

-The toolbox I make use of consists of the Serresian and posthuman proposal of rethinking the human and the world in a perspective of inter-implication and universal co-participation, and, more specifically, of Serresian reflections on the human speech silencing as a "condition" of the re-aestheticization of the body and the world; as well as it consists of posthuman and Serresian ideas of artistic practices as forms of not (only) human expression.
+The toolbox I make use of consists of the Serresian and posthumanist proposal of rethinking the human and the world in a perspective of inter-implication and universal co-participation, and, more specifically, of Serresian reflections on the human speech silencing as a "condition" of the re-aestheticization of the body and the world; as well as it consists of posthuman and Serresian ideas of artistic practices as forms of not (only) human expression.1

-Instances of Silencing Human Speech
+Silencing Human Speech

-"So, I no longer leave my pen, only singing in silence the beauty of landscapes" (Serres, 2020, p.
-202, translation is mine).
+"Aussi ne quitté-je plus ma plume, seul chantant dans le silence la beauté des paysages" ("So, I no longer leave my pen, only singing in silence the beauty of landscapes.")
+(Serres, 2020, p.
+202, author's translation).
 Adichats!
-(Adieu!) by Michel Serres, which came out posthumously by the author's will, culminates in this explicit, which, in fact, reknits and unravels some neuralgic thematic threads of Serres' own reflection, such as human language (oral or written), song/musical language, human body, silence, world (composed of landscapes-"beautiful" and making "beauty"-, that is, of varied sets of singularities).
+(Adieu!) by Serres, which came out posthumously by the author's will2, culminates in this explicit, which, in fact, reknits and unravels some neuralgic theme/threads of Serres' own reflection, such as human language (oral or written), musical language, human body, silence, world (composed of landscapes beautiful and making beauty-that is, of varied sets of singularities).